-You are expected to make your own arrangements to ensure that you have sufficient funds in the correct currency (usually euros) for the duration of the field course.
+You are expected to make your own arrangements to ensure that you have sufficient funds in the correct currency for the duration of the field course.
+It is difficult to use debit and credit cards of specific types in some countries and in others, it is very difficult to change travellers' cheques.
+ATMs may not be readily available in rural areas.
+Guidance will be provided prior to departure regarding this.

-If you intend to use a debit or credit card, make sure that you know your personal identification number (PIN) and check the expiry date of the card(s) before you leave.
+If you will be visiting urban areas and intend to use a debit or credit card, make sure that you know your personal identification number (PIN) and check the expiry date of the card(s) before you leave.